getdnsapi/getdns/README.md

 Full support for Windows is a work in progress.
 The following limitations will hopefully be addresses in future:

   * Since no natively built libunbound DLL is available, support for linking against libunbound is not currently available.
+The default build option for ENABLE_STUB_ONLY_ is ON for Windows.
   * The regression tests do not currently run natively on Windows (they require `bash`)
   * The detection of the location of the `hosts` file should be optimised - it currently assumes Windows is installed in the default directory on the C: drive